cycronix/JiffyCam/README.md

 - Session-specific file location: `[data_dir]/[SessionName]/jiffycam.yaml`

-The jiffycam.yaml file must be present in the JiffyData/<Camera-Session> folder.
 Both jiffycam viewer and jiffycapture use this configuration info in common.
-Jiffycapture is the primary user in that it sets the image acquisition parameters.
+The jiffycam.yaml file must be located in the JiffyData/<Camera-Session> folder.
+Jiffycapture uses this to set image acquisition parameters.
 The jiffycam viewer uses this to discover the 'dataserver-port' to query for capture status and live images if available.

 ## Source Code Components